Throne of Glass: Sarah J Mass (2012)

 My final rant (promise) is about Celaena’s morality.
 She gets on her high horse about the monstrous king and his terrible conquests, but then says that if she becomes his champion (aka, the king’s private murderer), she’ll perform any foul deed if it leads to her freedom.
 For the record, this isn’t a ‘freedom to topple his regime’ deal; she states clearly that she just wants to be free so she can escape this realm – and presumably find a beach where she can sit and read Twilight (ok, that was bitchy, but this book really did frustrate me).

-Now this review has been mostly negative so once again I’ll state that I am well aware that I am not the target audience for this book, and I am at least partly to blame for my frustration since I only bought it because I kept seeing it online and hearing praise – almost literally judging the book by its cover.
+Now this review has been mostly negative so once again I’ll state that I am well aware that I am not the target audience for this book, and I am at least partly to blame for my frustration since I only got it because I kept seeing it online and hearing praise – almost literally judging the book by its cover.
 And for all my ranting there were positives to be found in Throne of Glass.
 The world in which this is set looks well thought out and interesting, and I’d be interested to know more of the history that led up to the current situation.
 Celaena and the prince were fairly dull but both Nehemia and Chaol had a lot of potential – and both could become very interesting characters as the books go on.
 I’d have liked to have seen some more of Endovier as well, and thought the setting was a great place for a story to begin.

 Overall I did not enjoy this book and I felt it had far more flaws than virtues, but then it wasn’t written for me so perhaps my opinion is biased!